CosmosMods/DimensionalPocketsII/README.md

-DimensionalPockets-II
+DimensionalPocketsII
 ===================
-Due to having a similiar idea to NPException's Dimensional Pockets, I have created DimensionalPockets-II with some features carried over, but with my own twist.
-Currently in version 0.0.7a using Forge for Minecraft 1.11.2.
+Due to having a similiar idea to NPException's Dimensional Pockets, I have created DimensionalPocketsII with some features carried over, but with my own twist.
+Currently using MinecraftForge for 1.12.2.

 ## Licence
 This repo does not have a licence.
 This means that by default, it is All Rights Reserved.
 However, due to having complete control over what rights that includes, here is a list of what you can & cannot do: